DavidSpickett/BadgerKernel/design.md

 7. Load the setup thread (which puts us in user mode)
 8. Run user setup code

 The reason for adding the setup thread is akin to running "init" in other systems.
-I used to have the intial user threads added in a kernel mode function but didn't like having kernel functions in user demos.
+I used to have the initial user threads added in a kernel mode function but didn't like having kernel functions in user demos.

 Hence setup.
 The user defines `setup()` and the setup thread runs that.
 You can do anything you want in that function, including real code and yielding.
 Without any special case code in the kernel.